mershcap/blckbase/README.md

-# blckbase
+# blockbase
-The blockchain supplychain app
+The blockchain supplychain app created by computer science student at the unirvesity of Zimbabwe